YB137514/Conference/README.md

 See [NDB source code] [4] for full implementation details.

-For implementation of proposed solution to original query problem see `problemQuery` endpoint
+For implementation of proposed solution to original query problem see `problemQuery` endpoint In `conference.py` the source code starts from line 794

-`conference.py` --line 794 -- Solution to query related problem